عنوان مقاله [English]

 Results and Discussion

-The aim of this study was to extract and identify sinkholes using remote sensing data for Parav-Biston massif located in Kermanshah.
+The aim of this study was to extract and identify sinkholes using remote sensing data.
 The advantage of this study is the use of TanDEM-X data and the combination of data mining and GEOBIA methods, which increases the accuracy and better identification of the desired phenomena.
 Using a combined approach of data mining and GEOBIA along with TanDEM-X data was able to provide acceptable results with a sinkholes detection accuracy of 71.3%.
-Our results show that the sinkhole detection approach using TanDEM-X data provides an effective way to analyze sinkholes in large or inaccessible areas.
-Which may be very difficult and time consuming on land.
-Using this approach, considering the relationship between karst water resources and developed karst areas in each region, can also help in the optimal management of water resources.
-Classification using different features for specific classes as one of the advantages of the object-oriented method has made this method an efficient and reliable.
+Our results show that the sinkhole detection approach using TanDEM-X data provides an effective way to identify sinkholes in large or inaccessible areas, which may be very difficult and time consuming on land.
+Classification by using different features for specific classes as one of the advantages of the object-oriented method has made this method an efficient and reliable.
 This method is suitable for detecting sinkholes and on the other hand, it also makes it possible to identify areas close to aquifers in large karst massifs.
 Due to the emphasis of related research on the direct relationship of sinkholes with water resources in the study area and the need to protect them, it is suggested that newer methods and data were used to produce more accurate geographic databases.
 Future research could also examine the combination of sinkholes mapping to water intake vulnerability maps.